 As a public company, we are incurring significant levels of legal, accounting, insurance and other expenses that we did not incur as a private company.
 We are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Act, the listing requirements of the Nasdaq Capital Market, and other applicable securities rules and regulations.
 Compliance with these rules and regulations increases our legal and financial compliance costs, makes some activities more difficult, time-consuming or costly and increases demand on our systems and resources as compared to when we operated as a private company.
 The Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and operating results.
-The Sarbanes-Oxley Act requires, among other things, that we file annual, quarterly and current reports with respect to over financial reporting.
-In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting.
-In order to maintain and, if required.
+The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight may be required.
 As a result, management's attention may be diverted from other business concerns, which could adversely affect our business and operating results.
 Although we have already hired additional corporate employees to comply with these requirements, we may need to hire more corporate employees in the future or engage outside consultants, which would increase our costs and expenses.